david-loeb/edid/README.md

 The {edid} package implements the efficient difference-in-differences and event study estimators developed by [Chen, Sant’Anna, and Xie (2025)](https://arxiv.org/abs/2506.17729).
-I wrote the code for a personal research project, as I could not find a publicly available implementation, so I thought I’d share it.
-The functionality is quite limited; I describe the limitations below.
-I imagine a much more robust implementation will be released at some point.
-However, there does not currently appear to be anything else publicly available, so I hope this is better than nothing!
+I initially developed the code for a personal research project, so the functionality is limited.
+I describe the limitations below.
+It also has several dependencies, though almost all are {tidyverse} packages.
+I imagine a more robust implementation will be released, but as far as I am aware, this is currently the only publicly available software for the class of estimators.

 ## Installation